 This may sound like a cliché piece of advice, but it’s important!

-If you want to create truly engaging podcast content, you have to be yourself.
-If you try to be anyone else, you’ll inevitably come off as inauthentic and lame.
-Listeners can always tell when you aren’t being truthful.
+You might be tempted to exaggerate one facet of your personality, or embellish a behavior you think people like.
+But if you want to create truly engaging podcast content, it’s best to be yourself.
+If you try to be anyone else, you’ll inevitably come off as inauthentic and listeners can always tell when you aren’t being truthful.